Team Member Information

 Kevin Garnett initially came off the bench in his rookie year, but moved into the starting lineup in the middle of the season and led the Minnesota Timberwolves in blocks.
 Due to his great athleticism, quickness, shooting range, and height, Kevin Garnett quickly became regarded as one of the most versatile players on the court.
 Garnett is capable of playing all five positions on the floor, though he has made his mark playing the power forward position.

 Garnett is a top rebounder for the Minnesota Timberwolves.
-He has led the league in rebounds in the last three seasons and was in the top 3 for the last five seasons.
 He has consistently been amongst the top assists leaders at the forward position, and led the Minnesota Timberwolves in that category for several years.
-Garnett has been selected to play in every All-Star Game since his second season, winning the All-Star MVP in 2003.
+Garnett has been selected to play in many All-Star Games, winning the All-Star MVP in 2003.

 Kevin Garnett holds the record for the most consecutive seasons of averaging at least 20 points, 10 rebounds and 5 assists, formerly held by Larry Bird.
 In addition to his offensive prowess, Garnett is an excellent defender, having been elected to the NBA's All-Defense first team from 2000 to 2005 and making the second team in 2006.